 Towing capacity: 2,000 kg

-It also beats the Volvo in the charging department.
+Mind you, the BMW beats the Volvo in the charging department.
 Up to 400kW of DC charging and 22kW of AC.
 However, that 22kW AC speed is an optional extra, unlike the Volvo, leaving you with the 11kW standard rate.
-Furthermore, 400kW fast chargers are exceedingly rare in the UK so in the likely case you find yourself at a more common 350kW fast charger, the BMW and the Volvo will perform identically.
-It is nice to have a bit of built-in future-proofing in any case.
+Furthermore, 400kW fast chargers are currently quite rare in the UK so, in the likely case that you find yourself one of the fairly common 350kW rapid chargers, the BMW and the Volvo will perform identically.
+It is nice to have a bit of built-in future-proofing, though.

-The iX3’s interior caters more towards the tech-enthusiasts amongst us than the Volvo.
+The iX3’s interior caters more towards the tech-enthusiasts amongst us.
 BMW’s new infotainment system is incredibly responsive and features the all-new Panoramic Display which spans the base of the windscreen and combines the information from a traditional gauge cluster with a customisable selection of six widgets visible to both driver and front passenger.
+Mind you, if screen wow factor is what you're after, scroll down to the Mercedes GLC Electric details, as that's got the most impressive infotainment system for sheer screenage and visual impact.

-Build quality is easily as strong as Volvo’s offering, though the styling can be a little more subjective.
+Perceived build quality in the iX3 is easily as strong as Volvo’s offering, though the styling can be a little more subjective.
 Thankfully, the new-fangled steering wheel is optional for those who prefer a more traditional approach.
 Storage up front is identical to the EX60 at 58 litres but falls a little short in the boot where you’ll find 520 litres of space with all seats in place.

-The iX3 isn’t quite as rapid as the Volvo option but still packs a serious punch.
+The iX3 isn’t quite as rapid as the Volvo EX60 P12, but it still packs a serious punch.
 Power sits at 469hp and it will accelerate from 0-62mph in 4.9 seconds.
-Certainly nothing to sniff at and more than enough to keep up with (and pass) modern traffic.

 Pricing makes the iX3 slightly dearer than the EX60 by base price, ranging from £58,755 to £64,455 on the road, but those prices are for the all-wheel drive BMW iX3 50 xDrive with the 500 mile range - and the base price for the EX60 factors in the shorter range options.
-So do your maths, as the BMW is still the best value here if you want that headline range figure.
+So do your maths, as the BMW is still the best value here in terms of range-per-pound.

 Volvo EX60